raspberrypilearning/getting-started-with-sonic-pi/README.md

 ## Steps

-1. Test the camera
-1. Take a picture with Python
+1. First Sounds with Sonic Pi 2
-1. Connect a hardware button
-1. Take a selfie
+1. Loop a tune
-1. Stop motion animation
+1. MIDI notes and Music notes
+1. Change the Sounds
+1. Use Samples
-1. Render the video
+1. Playing Two Tunes at the Same Time
+1. Live code!

 ## Worksheet